-Frangible Bullets Explained
+Frangible Ammo: Frangible Bullets Explained

-The term “frangible” simply means something is going to break into tiny fragments.
-In the bullet world, what you’re going to get is a bullet that doesn't deform or expand like a hollow point but instead basically shatters or disintegrates on impact with the target.
-This target is basically anything harder than the bullet itself which is usually composed of composite materials that are pressed together with an adhesive material or formed under high pressure into a "solid" bullet shape.
-Frangible bullets are sometimes known as Advanced Energy Transfer rounds or AET’s and by far the most recognizable name is the Glaser Safety Slug.
+Frangible – the characteristic of breaking into tiny fragments – is a bullet that doesn't deform or expand like a hollow point, but instead shatters or disintegrates upon impact with the target.
+This target is anything harder than the bullet itself, which is usually made of composite materials that are pressed together with adhesives or formed under high pressure into a "solid" bullet shape.
+Frangible bullets are sometimes known as Advanced Energy Transfer rounds, or AETs, and the Glaser Safety Slug is by far the most recognizable name.

 The main draw for the frangible bullet is similar to what shooters like about hollow points.
 There’s always high demand for a bullet that won’t cause collateral damage or accidental injuries due to over-penetration – because these are bullets that break apart and fragment on impact.
 However, frangible projectiles can still go through a person and a wall, because the bullet will not always break apart and release energy inside of its intended target.
 The solution to the normal frangible is actually perfected in the Glaser Safety Slug, and other brands like the Mag Safe SWAT, that use a different style tip.
 Instead of metal, these use a polymer tip, making them much more likely to fragment and dispel the contents when striking a person or even an animal – and almost always if it hits a wall.